ploomber/jupysql/doc/connecting.md

 Learn how to connect to various databases using JupySQL in this tutorial.
 JupySQL is a Jupyter Notebook extension that allows you to execute SQL queries directly in your notebook cells.
 We'll show you how to establish connections, connect securely, and use existing `sqlalchemy.engine.Engine` instances.

 ## Establishing a connection

+### Connect with SQLAlchemy

 Connection strings follow the SQLAlchemy URL standard.

 Here are some example connection strings for various databases:

-Some example connection strings:

 ```
 mysql+pymysql://scott:tiger@localhost/foo